Advertisement

 Performance and battery

-One UI on a budget phone does add some pre-installed apps you may want to disable, but the upside is real: years of security patches and feature updates mean a Galaxy A15 5G bought today stays safe and current far longer than a typical cheap Android, which often gets one OS update or none at all.
+One UI on a budget phone does add pre-installed apps you may want to disable, but the upside is real: a Galaxy A15 5G bought today stays patched far longer than a typical cheap Android, which often gets one OS update or none at all.

 Galaxy A15 5G vs A16 5G vs A17 5G: which should you buy in 2026?